Anticipatory Technology with Fractal Logical Entailments

 phenomenon of any kind.

-Collectively the results from human
+Collectively the results

 pursuit of knowledge do form the sum of our perceived knowledge.
 This sum represents our collective attempt